Professor of Individualized drug treatment

 In 2013 she received the highly prestigious Vidi grant from the Dutch Organization of Scientific Research NWO for her research line ‘From Descriptive to Predictive Pharmacology in Children using Semi-Physiological population modelling’.

-She has supervised 15 PhD theses, is currently supervising 10 PhD students and 2 Post Docs, and is co-author of over 120 international peer-reviewed publications and contributions to books.
+She has supervised 19 PhD students, is currently supervising 12 PhD students and 2 Post Docs, and is co-author of over 220 international peer-reviewed publications and contributions to books.
 She is a frequently invited speaker on national and international conferences.

-Professor Knibbe is supervisor of the Clinical Pharmacology training program, co-supervisor of the Hospital Pharmacy training program in the St Antonius Hospital, vice-chair of the Central Committee of Research Involving Human Subjects (the 'CCMO'), board member of the Dutch Society of Clinical Pharmacology & Biopharmacy, chair of the Concilium Hopsital Pharmacy of the Dutch Society of Hospital Pharmacy, member of the ZonMW committee Priority Medicines for Children/Elderly & GGG, member of the NWO/ZonMW committee Innovational Research Incentives Scheme (VIDI), external European Expert for Paediatric Medicines/European Medicines Agency and has been member of the national Committee of State ‘Doek’ involving medical-ethical aspects of (non-therapeutic) research in children.
+In the St. Antonius hospital, Dr. Knibbe is member of the Management Board of the Department of Clinical Pharmacy of the St. Antonius hospital, supervisor of the Clinical Pharmacology training program, co-supervisor of the Hospital Pharmacy training program, and consultant for the department of Intensive Care and Anesthesiology.
+She is a member of the Central Committee of Research Involving Human Subjects (the 'CCMO') in The Hague, member of the certification committee of the Dutch Society of Clinical Pharmacology & Biopharmacy, member of the NWO/ZonMW committee Innovational Research Incentives Scheme (VIDI), member of the national expert group on dosing guidelines for obese and bariatric surgery patients of the KNMP, and has been chair of the Concilium Hospital Pharmacy of the Dutch Society of Hospital Pharmacy and member of the national Committee of State ‘Doek’ involving medical-ethical aspects of (non-therapeutic) research in children.